 Graffiti and tagging can lower property values and encourage more vandalism and other types of crime.
 If left, it can suggest that the neighbourhood doesn’t care or isn’t able to cope with the problem.
 Tagging left intact tends to attract more tagging.

-Tagging is any informal or illegal marks, etching, carvings, drawings, stickers or paintings that have deliberately been made without permission by a person or persons on any surface in a public place.
+Tagging is any informal or illegal marks, etching, carvings, drawings, stickers or paintings that have deliberately been made without permission on any surface in a public place.

-You can take action against tagging in your neighbourhood by cleaning it up as soon as it happens.
+You can take action against tagging by cleaning it up as soon as it happens.
 A strong community response sends the clear message to those involved that tagging will not be tolerated.

-If you see offensive graffiti, that is racist or contains bad language, please call us immediately and we'll remove it.
+If you see graffiti that is racist or contains bad language, please call us immediately on 07 577 7000 and we'll remove it.
 Graffiti on private businesses should be reported to the business for removal.

-Please call us if you see graffiti on Council owned assets and infrastructure, including roads and highways.
+Please call us on 07 577 7000 if you see graffiti on council-owned assets and infrastructure, including roads and highways.
 In cases of serious vandalism contact the Police.

 Council offers a free graffiti removal service for residential and small business property owners unable to remove it themselves.
 The service is aimed at delivering a ‘zero tolerance’ approach to graffiti vandalism.